Otech2018/List-Of-Banks-In-Nigeria/README.md

 # List-Of-Banks-In-Nigeria

+## get the csv, php, excel, sql, phython file up there enjoy!
-## if already have a table here is the query just edit and run!
+## if already have a table, here is the query just edit and run!

 ## Remember to star this repo!